gcko/bootstrap/site/content/docs/5.0/getting-started/measured-style-guide.md

 ### Logotype

-For a Measured product's top navigation, use our logotype.
-Do not modify our logos in any way.
+For the top navigation of a Measured Product, use this logotype.
+Do not modify the logos in any way.
 Do not use Measured's branding for your own open or closed source projects.

 <div class="bd-brand-logos d-sm-flex text-center bg-light rounded-lg overflow-hidden w-100 mb-3">
   <div class="bd-brand-item w-100 px-2 py-5">